Laura CabreraAssistant Professor, Center for Ethics and Humanities in the Life Sciences, Department of Translational Neuroscience

 Karen Kelly-BlakeAssociate Professor, Center for Ethics and Humanities in the Life Sciences, Department of Medicine

-Health services research, shared decision-making, clinical communication skills and training, health equity, mHealth, men’s health, medical workforce policy, medical education curriculum development, and medical education faculty development - View Full Profile
+Health services research, shared decision-making, decision aid development and implementation, clinical communication skills and training, mHealth, men’s health, medical workforce policy, health equity, medical education curriculum development, medical education faculty development - View Full Profile

 Sabrina Ford, PhDAdjunct Assistant Professor